Latest News (8)

 Fax: (269) 985-0347

 On March 15, 1994, Michigan voters approved the constitutional amendment known as Proposal A which was designed to limit the growth in property taxes by the Consumer Price Index (CPI) until ownership in the property was transferred.
 Prior to Proposal A, property taxes were based on the SEV or assessed value of your property.
 Generally speaking, under the protection of Proposal A, increases in property taxes are limited to the rate of inflation or 5% whichever is less.
 Exceptions include transfers of ownership, new construction and changes in millage rates.
-For 2013, the rate of inflation was 2.4%
+For 2022, the rate of inflation is 3.3%

 Transfer of Ownership